 At Keepfiling, we only carry archival safe polypropylene sheet protectors because they offer the best durability and visibility at the most reasonable and affordable price.
 Polyester material might be more durable, but is immensely expensive and out of reach for most budgets.
 PVC is more expensive compared to polypropylene (PP) and does not offer the same archival safe capability compared to polypropylene.
-An important factor is the fact that PP sheet protectors are acid free which means they are archival safe and may prevent documents from turning yellow with time (partly depend upon the paper as well, it need to be acid free too).
+An important factor is the fact that a PP sheet protector is acid free which means archival safe plastic and may prevent documents from turning yellow with time (partly depend upon the paper as well, it need to be acid free too).
 What often occur is that a documents are placed into a random clear plastic sheet protectors and if the material is not acid free, like PVC - Vinyl the plasticizer will interact with the document and oxidizing will occur faster and this can cause the paper to turn yellow, brittle and even the print text can be ruined by getting stuck on the paper protectors inside.
 Being acid free makes them the perfect protective page for archiving older valuable and important documents.
 Here you can read more about

 Keep in mind that for each type of material there are different variations.
 There are different finishes like glass-clear verses non-glare, as well as different thickness of the PP film for different levels of durability.
 To learn more about the two different factors click on the links below:

 Hopefully the above was helpful.
 If you have any questions don't hesitate to use our buying guide at the top of this page or send us an e-mail with your question.
 You will find the contact information at the bottom of this page under; contact us.